Travelling to Durham

 Durham is 264 miles from London, 187 miles from Birmingham, 125 miles from Edinburgh and 67 miles from York.

 Durham is 30 minutes' drive from Newcastle Airport and about 40 minutes from Durham Tees Valley.
 Both have regular domestic and international flights.
 Durham is linked to Newcastle Airport by rail and metro.
-Travellers into Durham Tees Valley can take advantage of the free Sky Express bus service that links the airport to Darlington railway station, with regular connections to Durham.
+Travellers into Durham Tees Valley can take the Arriva 12 bus service that links the airport to Darlington railway station, with regular connections to Durham.

 Scheduled ferry services link the River Tyne to The Netherlands.